EngyNasr/MSE-Benchmark/README.md

 - **Resources (Background Knowledge Ontologies)**
     - Periodic Table Dictionary
     - EMMO (European Materials Modelling Ontology)
-    - Other resources were used like WordNet which can be found Online ([Github Page](https://github.com/AgreementMakerLight/AML-Project/tree/master/AgreementMakerLight/store/knowledge))
+    - Other resources were used like WordNet which can be found on their [Github repo](https://github.com/AgreementMakerLight/AML-Project/tree/master/AgreementMakerLight/store/knowledge).

 <a name="msetestcases"/>